Parking at SSP

 Why is the ANPR system necessary?

 The ‘no return’ policy is the period of time following a parking event at Surrey Sports Park.
-Without this, members could park for an unlimited time if they pop out at 3 hour intervals.
-This is possible with the varying academic and professional buildings in close proximity.What will happen on event days?
+It is set to 45 minutes to try and accommodate the variety of users that use our facilityWhat will happen on event days?

 Large event days which attract extra traffic will be managed on an individual basis and tailored to the need.
 We will retain flexibility with the ANPR system and can turn cameras off if necessary.
 We will continue to provide marshals with the aim of helping people park their vehicles in designated bays.Why can’t I park on yellow lines, some are not in the way?